AptAmoeba/University-Teaching-Materials/README.md

 Copy EVERYTHING (Ctrl + A) in that command window and either send to me in Discord or save to a text file.
 If you have time, having it in a text file would be great.

 Back in the Tasks window, we will *again* Right-Click that Task, and then hit "Export."
-Export the resulting XML file to C:\Temp\Infected.
+Export the resulting XML file to C:\temp\Infected.
 This is good evidence, and should be sent to me

 &nbsp;